TasWater

 TasWater is Tasmania's water and sewage utility.
-It is responsible for providing drinking water across the state as well as collecting and treating sewage.
-It is owned by Tasmania's 29 local governments.
+It is responsible for providing drinking water across the state and collecting and treating sewage.
+It is jointly owned by Tasmani Tasmania'sal governments and the Tasmanian Government.
+TasWater manages over 221,000 water connections and maintains more than 11,400 km of water and sewer mains.

 TasWater commenced operations on 1 July 2013, following the merger of the three former regional Tasmanian water and sewerage corporations (Ben Lomond Water, Cradle Mountain Water and Southern Water) and the common services provider company, Onstream.

 Background

-Prior to 2008, Tasmania's water and sewerage infrastructure was owned by either one of the state's 29 local government councils or one of the three bulk water authorities; Hobart Water, Esk Water and Cradle Coast Water.
-In 2006 a State Government appointed Ministerial Water and Sewerage Taskforce "...noted that Tasmania faced significant challenges to enable its water and sewerage infrastructure to keep pace with demand and that in many areas existing water and sewerage infrastructure was reaching capacity."
+Prior to 2008, Tasmania's and sewerage infrastructure was owned by either one of the state's 29 local government councils or one of the three bulk water authorities: Hobart Water, Esk Water and Cradle Coast Water.
+In 2006 a State Government appointed Ministerial Water and Sewerage Taskforce, stating that Tasmania faced significant challenges to enable its water and sewerage infrastructure to keep pace with demand and that in many areas, existing water and sewerage infrastructure was reaching capacity.
 The taskforce also noted that 33 towns had been identified with water supply problems and 58 wastewater treatment systems were operating below standards.

-In 2008, the State Government passed the Water and Sewerage Corporations Act 2008 as a result of a report from the Taskforce.
-The Act transferred council owned water and sewage assets to three new entities: Southern Water, Ben Lomond Water and Cradle Mountain Water.
-A fourth entity, known as Onstream, provided shared services to the corporations including payroll, billing and procurement.
-The state's 29 Local Government councils became joint owners of the corporations with Onstream being jointly owned by the three corporations.
+In 2008, the State Government passed the Water and Sewerage Corporations Act 2008 as a result of a report from the taskforce.
+The Act transferred council-owned water and sewage assets to three new entities: Southern Water, Ben Lomond Water and Cradle Mountain Water.
+A fourth entity, Onstream, provided shared services to the corporations, including payroll, billing and procurement.
+The state's government and the 29 Local Government councils of Tasmania became joint owners of the corporations, with Onstream being jointly owned by the three corporations.
 These changes took place in July 2009.

-In September 2011, the common chair of the boards of the three corporations and Onstream started talks on creating a single statewide water and sewerage corporation.
-In 2012 a House of Assembly Select Committee report into the issue supported the creation of a single entity.
-The report's executive summary found "after considering the evidence presented to it, the Committee accepts that a single entity will deliver material benefits to the Tasmanian community.
+In September 2011, the common chair of the boards of the three corporations and Onstream started discussing creating a single statewide water and sewerage corporation.
+In 2012, a House of Assembly Select Committee report on the issue supported the creation of a single entity.
+The report's summary found "after considering the evidence presented to it, the Committee accepts that a single entity will deliver material benefits to the Tasmanian community.
 These benefits will manifest as either, downward pressure on future price increases, better health outcomes as a result of increased investment in infrastructure, improved financial security for owner councils, or a combination of all three."

-On July 1, 2013, the four entities were merged into the one corporation trading as Tasmanian Water and Sewerage Corporation.